maurapintor/flask-classification/docs/slides.md

 ---

-The **worker**, another service of our webserver, takes the enqueued jobs with a **FIFO** (First-In-First-Out) schedule, processes the requests, and stores the results in the database, with the job ID as Key for accessing the newly-produced data.
+The **worker**, another service of our webserver, takes the enqueued jobs with a **FIFO** (First-In-First-Out) schedule, and processes the requests.

+---

+Once completed, each job result is stored in the database, with the job ID as Key for accessing the newly-produced data.

 ---